LUMENPIXEL-001/LUMENPIXEL-001/README.md

 # Welcome to the PRCA (Phase-Resolved Commitment Architecture) Archive

-PRCA defines a structural separation between data transport and irreversible state commitment within charge-transport–based computing systems.
+PRCA is a structural architecture in which information transport is independent from, and precedes, irreversible state commitment.

+This separation is the defining structural property of PRCA.
+Removing it destroys the architecture itself.

 This archive documents the architectural foundation, coordination protocols, and structural diagrams that compose the PRCA framework.